-1. Dependent children of all full-time faculty members, adjunct assistant, adjunct associate and adjunct full professors and full-time administrative staff members.
+1. Dependent children of all full-time faculty members, adjunct assistant, adjunct associate and adjunct full professors and full-time administrative and hourly staff members.

 2. The dependent children of a deceased employee who met the eligibility requirements for the benefit and who had completed at least five years of continuous full-time service to the University.
 The parent must have been actively employed by the university at the time of his or her death.

 3. The children of a tenured faculty member or of an administrative staff member who is on long-term disability leave.